ncatlab/nlab-content/pages/4944.md

 * [[Bernard Badzioch]], _Algebraic theories in homotopy theory_ Annals of Mathematics, 155 (2002), 895-913 ([JSTOR](http://www.jstor.org/stable/3062135))
 {#Badzioch}

-the model structure on homotopy $T$-algebras is discussed and its Quillen equivalence to simplcial $T$-algebras is proven.
+the model structure on homotopy $T$-algebras is discussed and its Quillen equivalence to simplicial $T$-algebras is proven.

 A related discussion showing that simplicial $T$ algebras model all $\infty$-$T$-algebras is in